salinelake/QEpsilon/docs/tutorial.rst

 These alphabets are defined in the `operator_basis` module.

-Then, with these alphabets, a many-body operator can be denoted as a string of letters in the alphabet.
+With these alphabets, a many-body operator can be denoted as a string of letters in the alphabet.
 For example, we can denote the Pauli operator :math:`\sigma^x_1 \otimes \sigma^x_2` as "XX".

 **OperatorGroup: initialization**